Take the pledge to reduce your carbon footprint!

 In 2008, SMC joined over 600 colleges and universities in commiting to reduce its carbon through the American College and University President's Climate Commitment.
 This year the SMC Environmental Affairs Committee is challenging you to join us in achieving climate neutrality.

-Read the Open Letter to SMC and send your pledge to
+Read the Open Letter to SMC

 What Is a Carbon Footprint?